enso-org/enso/docs/runtime/ir-caching.md

 1. **With the Library:** As libraries can have a hidden `.enso` directory, we can use a path within that for caching.
-This should be `$package/.enso/cache/ir/enso-$version/`, and can be got at by extending the `pkg` library to be aware of the cache directories.
+This should be `$package/.enso/cache/ir/enso-$version/`, and can be accessed by extending the `pkg` library to be aware of the cache directories.
-2. **Globally:** As some library locations may not be writable, we need to have a global out-of-line cache that is used if the first one is not writable.
+2. **Globally:** As some library locations may not be writeable, we need to have a global out-of-line cache that is used if the first one is not writeable.
    This is located under `$ENSO_DATA` (whose location can be obtained from the `RuntimeDistributionManager`), and is located under the path `$ENSO_DATA/cache/ir/$hash/enso-$version/`, where `$hash` is the `SHA3-224` hash of the tuple `(namespace, library_name, version)`, where `version = SemVer | "local"`.
+This hash is computed by concatenating the string representations of these fields.

 In each location, the IR is stored with the following assumptions:

-- The IR file is located in a directory modelled after its module path, followed by a file named after the module itself with the extension `.ir` (e.g. the IR for `Standard.Base.Data.Vector.enso` is stored in `Standard/Base/Data/Vector.ir`).
+- The IR file is located in a directory modelled after its module path, followed by a file named after the module itself with the extension `.ir` (e.g. the IR for `Standard.Base.Data.Vector` is stored in `Standard/Base/Data/Vector.ir`).
 - The [metadata](#metadata-format) file is located in a directory modelled after its module path, followed by a file named after the module itself with the extension `.meta` (e.g. the metadata for `Standard.Base.Data.Vector.enso` is stored in `Standard/Base/Data/Vector.meta`).
+This is right next to the corresponding `.ir` file.

 Storage of the IR only takes place iff the intended location for that IR is _empty_.